Clontarf

 Clontarf features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 65.5% of all households, including 23.4% couples with children, 27.7% couples without children, and 13.8% single parent families.
-Non-family households constitute the remaining 34.5%, with lone person households at 30.9% and group households making up 3.5%.
-The median household size is 2.3 people, which is smaller than the Greater Brisbane average of 2.6.
+Family households dominate at 65.5% of all households, comprising 23.4% couples with children, 27.7% couples without children, and 13.8% single parent families.
+Non-family households make up the remaining 34.5%, with lone person households at 30.9% and group households comprising 3.5% of the total.
+The median household size of 2.3 people is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households